jmettraux/foolbox/README.md

   // => { a: 2, c: 6 }
 ```

-Third, [john](#john) is a library for parsing/emitting loose JSON/JS serializsation string.
+Third, [john](#john) is a library for parsing/emitting loose JSON/JS serialization strings.

 ```javascript
 // John is lazy, but not ambiguous